Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 • You can take a flight or ferry to Zanzibar from Dar es Salaam.
 The flight is not much more expensive, and is a no-brainer if you get seasick.
 The ferry will let you avoid finding transportation from the airport, but is NOT know for its safety.

-I’ll do my best to provide you with the answers you need!
+I’ll do my best to give you with the answers you need!

 Are 4 days in Zanzibar enough?